hyperledger-tooling/start-here-hyperledger/pull-requests/hyperledger/fabric.md

             </td>
             <td>
                 Bump github.com/containerd/containerd from 1.6.18 to 1.6.26
-Only move golang.org/x/tools to v0.14.0 (later versions introduce an issue)
+Only move golang.org/x/tools to v0.14.0 (later versions introduce an issue with ./scripts/metrics_doc.sh check) Only move google.golang.org/protobuf to v1.31.0 (later versions introduce an issue with chaincode build)

             </td>